Master of Business Administration in Healthcare Leadership

 Online instruction is blended with two executive retreats; the first retreat is held in Saratoga Springs, where students have exceptional opportunities for networking, problem solving and learning from industry experts.
-The second, an online, virtual retreat.
-Qualified students may obtain up to 9 credits through independent direct assessment.
+The second is an online, virtual retreat.
+Qualified students may obtain up to 9 credits through assessment exams.

 - HCLM 6005 - Mastering Leadership in Healthcare Organizations

 - HCLM 6010 - Analysis of Healthcare Markets and Health Policy

 - HCLM 6020 - Healthcare Economics